Time: 5 min

 Grade: Walking track

-Starting from the Ōtamahua Hut, walk the old tractor path as it gently climbs towards the highest point on the island where you can enjoy panoramic views of the surrounding low mountains and Lyttelton Harbour.
+Starting from the Ōtamahua Hut, walk the old tractor path as it gently climbs through native plantings towards the highest point on the island where you can enjoy panoramic views of the surrounding low mountains of the Port Hills and Banks Peninsula, and the bays of Lyttelton Harbour.

 The Summit Track can also be accessed from Whakamaru Beach via the Dog Kennel Track.